Jewelry is a popular category in the handmade community and that often means a lot of competition online and at craft shows.

-However, there is some.
+However, there are some.
 Those are what I’ve included here, along with other trends I discovered through extensive research on Google Trends, social media platforms, and products major fashion retailers are carrying.

 Jewelry is typically meant to compliment an outfit, so it’s important to look at colors that are trending in fashion/clothing.

 There was such a variety of colors on the fashion runways for fall/winter 2019/2020, however, in general, the most popular ones were pretty bold.
-Not really your typical deep, rich, earthly fall colors.
+Not really your typical deep, rich, earthy fall colors.